ice1k/LearnEnglish/4-18/exerise.md

 + They arrived there yesterday, where a negotiation is going to be held.

 + There's noting that does not contain contradiction.

++ Who did the work remains unknown.

++ Who we should serve remains a important question.

++ What you've said is correct.

++ Whether it does harm or goods remains to be seen.

++ It is widely accepted around the world that English is the most interesting subject.

++ That English is the most interesting subject is widely accepted around the world.